natashahurwitz/Information-Organization---Senior-Centers-and-Assisted-Living-in-Howard-County/README.md

 Assisted Living Large gives a list of licensed assisted living facilities with 17 or more beds and was last updated in October of 2014.
 It lists a Facility ID, Name, Street Address, City, State, Zipcode, Total Number of Beds and geom or coordinates to plot on a map.
 Howard County Open Howard.
 (2015).
 Assisted Living Large Database [Data set] Retrieved from https://data.howardcountymd.gov.

-4. By combining the datasets, I could make a map that would plot the Senior Centers and the assisted living facilities, both large and small, so that we could answer the question: How accessible are Howard County Seniors Centers to seniors living in assisted living facilities?
-The map could use circles that would increase in size based on the number of beds in the Assisted Living Facility.
-Small facilities could be shown in green dots and large facilities with blue dots.
-The Senior Centers could be shown in red and a key would appear in the lower right-hand corner explaining the colors and sizes.
+4. Not included here.

 5. Name of Processing Document: ProcessingDocumentation.txt

 6. Citation:
 Natasha Hurwitz.
 (2015).
 Howard County Senior Centers and Small Assisted Living Facilities [Data set].
 Unpublished raw data.

 The appropriate license is the Creative Commons Zero v1.0 Universal.
-I would like to share my work and have others use it freely. (creativecommons.org).
+I would like to share my work and have others use it freely.
+(Creative Commons (2015).
+Choose a License.
+Retreived from: creativecommons.org/choose.)